GSA-TTS/identity-site/content/_help/verify-your-identity/verify-your-identity-in-person._en.md

 Bring the same ID you used on Login.gov.
 Your ID must not be expired.
 At this time, only the following state-issued identification is accepted:

-* Driver’s license from all 50 states, the District of Columbia (DC), and other US territories (Guam, US Virgin Islands, Mariana Islands and Puerto Rico)
+* Driver’s license from all 50 states, the District of Columbia (DC), and other US territories (Guam, US Virgin Islands, American Samoa, Mariana Islands and Puerto Rico)
 * A non-driver’s license state-issued ID card

   * This is an identity document issued by the state, the District of Columbia (DC), or US territory that asserts identity but does not give driving privileges.